 The clustering feature proved advantageous for understanding and organising ontology requirements when compared to full manual inspection (Fig. 5).
 Participants found the interaction intuitive (62.5%) and the resulting clusters expressed meaningful groupings of CQs (87.5%).
 While the feature offers timesaving benefits by providing an aggregated view of ontology requirements, there were indications that it may not fully support comprehensive analysis on its own.

-Finally, by extending the original 28 CQs with the same number of negative CQs (expressing requirements that are not yet supported by Music Meta), we found that OntoChat can correctly classify supported requirements with an accuracy of 87.5% (P=88%, R=85.7%).
-More details are provided in Appx.
-B.4.
+Finally, for ontology testing, we found that OntoChat can correctly classify supported requirements with an accuracy of 87.5% (P=88%, R=85.7%), and often provides explanations and examples to support its prediction (Appx.
+B.4).

 5 Conclusions